jamierkier2023/Cafe-Delights-Coffee-/README.md

 ### Recommendations

-Based on the analysis, I reccomend the folloiwng actions:
+Based on the analysis, I recomend the folloiwng actions:
 - Cafe Delights Coffee should implement a strategy to boost overall brewed coffee sales on months 2,4, and 5.
 - Decision makers should closely examine the "Average Percentage of Product Type" and "Minimum Average of Total Bill" charts to find opportunities to implement a marketing strategy for a low selling brewed coffee product such as drip coffee and/or premium brewed coffee, or adjusting a pricing strategy to increase sales.